-ART AID × Collins Place: A Year of Creative Transformation
+ART AID × Collins Place: A Year of Creative Transformation.

-ART AID × Collins Place: A Year of Creative Transformation
+ART AID × Collins Place: A Year of Creative Transformation.

 In 2025, ART AID partnered with Collins Place to deliver a precinct-wide artist residency program that brought new energy, visibility and vibrancy to one of Melbourne's most iconic commercial destinations.

-Across the year, we collaborated with three artists - Jason Parker, Tommy Day III, and Sahil Roy - to reimagine an vacant tenancy beside the Sofitel on Collins.
+Across the year, we collaborated with three artists — Jason Parker, Tommy Day III and Sahil Roy — to reimagine a vacant tenancy beside the Sofitel on Collins.
 What began as an empty retail space became a working studio, exhibition venue and creative hub, each residency culminating in a full public show.
-Alongside the exhibitions, each artist extended their practice into the broader precinct, applying artworks to key touch-points including stairways, lift interiors and external façades.
-The program also featured a live screen-printing activation, inviting the public to witness and engage with the making process firsthand.

 Jason Parker: My Graceful Lament